Vamsikankanala1428/Youtube_Analysis/README.md

-# Youtube_Analysis
+# YouTube Analysis

 ## Data Engineering YouTube Analysis Project by Vamsi Kankanala
 ## Overview

-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+This project focuses on securely managing, streamlining, and analyzing structured and semi-structured YouTube video data.
+The analysis is based on video categories and trending metrics, helping derive insights from popular content.

 ## Project Goals

-Data Ingestion — Build a mechanism to ingest data from different sources ETL System — We are getting data in raw format, transforming this data into the proper format Data lake — We will be getting data from multiple sources so we need centralized repo to store them Scalability — As the size of our data increases, we need to make sure our system scales with it Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
+Data Ingestion – Develop a mechanism to collect data from multiple sources.
+ETL System – Transform raw data into a structured format for analysis.
+Data Lake – Store data in a centralized repository for efficient access and management.
+Scalability – Ensure the system can handle increasing data volumes effectively.
+Cloud Integration – Leverage AWS for scalable data processing and storage.
-Reporting — Build a dashboard to get answers to the question we asked earlier
+Reporting – Build an interactive dashboard to visualize key insights.

-## Services we will be using
+## AWS Services Used

-Amazon S3: Amazon S3 is an object storage service that provides manufacturing scalability, data availability, security, and performance.
+Amazon S3 – Scalable object storage for securely storing raw and processed data.
-AWS IAM: This is nothing but identity and access management which enables us to manage access to AWS services and resources securely.
+AWS IAM – Identity and access management for securing AWS resources.
-QuickSight: Amazon QuickSight is a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud.
+Amazon QuickSight – Cloud-based BI tool for interactive data visualization.
-AWS Glue: A serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+AWS Glue – Serverless data integration service for data discovery, transformation, and preparation.
-AWS Lambda: Lambda is a computing service that allows programmers to run code without creating or managing servers.
+AWS Lambda – Serverless computing to automate data processing tasks.
-AWS Athena: Athena is an interactive query service for S3 in which there is no need to load data it stays in S3.
+AWS Athena – Interactive query service for analyzing S3-stored data without loading it into a database.

 ## Dataset Used

-This Kaggle dataset contains statistics (CSV files) on daily popular YouTube videos over the course of many months.
-There are up to 200 trending videos published every day for many locations.
-The data for each region is in its own file.
-The video title, channel title, publication time, tags, views, likes and dislikes, description, and comment count are among the items included in the data.
-A category_id field, which differs by area, is also included in the JSON file linked to the region.
+The dataset, sourced from Kaggle, contains statistics on daily trending YouTube videos across multiple regions.
+Each region has a separate CSV file with up to 200 trending videos per day.
+The dataset includes:
+Video title, channel name, publication time, and tags
+Metrics: Views, likes, dislikes, and comment count Description and category_id, which varies by region and is mapped in a JSON file This project aims to uncover trends, patterns, and insights from YouTube's trending videos using AWS-based data engineering solutions.

 [Kaggle Dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new).